podusowski/walkers/walkers/README.md

 ## Running demos

-Walkers suports numerous build options, such as Android and WASM.
+Walkers supports numerous build options, such as Android and WASM.
 They all share a common library - `demo`, but require a different build workflow, not necessarily compatible with Cargo alone.